Mel4221/QuickToolsScript/README.md

 # Current Status Of The Projet
-> Check The Wiki for more information
+> Check The Wiki for more information: https://github.com/Mel4221/ClownShell/wiki